Tinkerforge/doc/en/source/Tutorials/Tutorial_Extending/Tutorial.rst

 .. note::
- Each driver Brick switches automatically to the stack internal power signal if no external supply is attached over the on-board power-connector.
+ Each driver Brick switches automatically to the stack internal power line if no external supply is attached over the on-board power-connector.
 Keep this in mind!

-In the following we extend the previous part by attaching a Master Brick below the DC Brick with the connected Rotary Poti Bricklet.
+In the following part we extend the previous setup by attaching a Master Brick and a Step-Down Power Supply below the DC Brick with the connected Rotary Poti Bricklet.

 .. note::
  The white corners show how to plug the Bricks together.